catthu/Platform17/journal.md

 ### To Do Next

+- Check (in order): promises, generators, async/await, lodash
+- And closure (not as urgent)
 - Make input text field bigger
 - Create a dedicated channel for text output instead of console.log()
 - Implement the command dispatcher on the front end
+- Implement Django authentication
 - Design the API for the terminal
+- Look up server pushing to client and race conditions

 ## March 17, 2017